Alec Baldwin will be charged with involuntary manslaughter in 'Rust' shooting death

 What are the charges against Baldwin?

-At the base level, both of the charges are fourth-degree felonies, punishable by up to 18 months in jail and a $5,000 fine.
-But if Baldwin and/or Gutierrez-Reed are found guilty of the most serious charges that carry a firearm enhancement, they stand to face five years in prison.
+At base level, both charges are fourth-degree felonies, punishable by up to 18 months in jail and a $5,000 fine.
+But if Baldwin and/or Gutierrez-Reed are found guilty of the more serious charge, which carries a firearm enhancement, they stand to face five years in prison.

 Under the basic involuntary manslaughter charge, prosecutors would need to show that underlying negligence played a role in the shooting death.
 That charge would also "likely" merge with a misdemeanor charge of negligent use of a firearm, prosecutors said.